Cognitive science: Artificial intelligence

 Artificial intelligence (AI) involves the study of cognitive phenomena in machines.
 One of the practical goals of AI is to implement aspects of human intelligence in computers.
 Computers are also widely used as a tool with which to study cognitive phenomena.
 Computational modeling uses simulations to study how human intelligence may be structured.
 (See .)

 There is some debate in the field as to whether the mind is best viewed as a huge array of small but individually feeble elements (i.e. neurons), or as a collection of higher-level structures such as symbols, schemes, plans, and rules.
 The former view uses connectionism to study the mind, whereas the latter emphasizes symbolic artificial intelligence.
 One way to view the issue is whether it is possible to accurately simulate a human brain on a computer without accurately simulating the neurons that make up the human brain.

 Attention

 Attention is the selection of important information.
 The human mind is bombarded with millions of stimuli and it must have a way of deciding which of this information to process.
 Attention is sometimes seen as a spotlight, meaning one can only shine the light on a particular set of information.
 Experiments that support this metaphor include the dichotic listening task (Cherry, 1957) and studies of inattentional blindness (Mack and Rock, 1998).
 In the dichotic listening task, subjects are bombarded with two different messages, one in each ear, and told to focus on only one of the messages.
 At the end of the experiment, when asked about the content of the unattended message, subjects cannot report it.

+The psychological construct of attention is sometimes confused with the concept of intentionality due to some degree of semantic ambiguity in their definitions.
+At the beginning of experimental research on attention, Wilhelm Wundt defined this term as "that psychical process, which is operative in the clear perception of the narrow region of the content of consciousness."
+His experiments showed the limits of attention in space and time, which were 3-6 letters during an exposition of 1/10 s.
+Because this notion develops within the framework of the original meaning during a hundred years of research, the definition of attention would reflect the sense when it accounts for the main features initially attributed to this term – it is a process of controlling thought that continues over time.
+While intentionality is the power of minds to be about something, attention is the concentration of awareness on some phenomenon during a period of time, which is necessary to elevate the clear perception of the narrow region of the content of consciousness and which is feasible to control this focus in mind.